siv2r/siv2r/README.md

 ### Hello there, I am Sivaram - aka siv2r
-- 📖 Fourth-year undergraduate at IIT Kharagpur, majoring in Mathematics and Computing.
+- 🎓 Class of 2023 graduate from IIT Kharagpur with a degree in Mathematics and Computing.
 - 🐰 Going down the rabbit hole of cryptography and its applications to ₿itcoin.
-- 💖 Check out my open source contributions to Bitcoin [here](https://siv2r.notion.site/Bitcoin-Open-Source-siv2r-feaf8fc401fe4ff38e3d42000fd05e35).
+- 💖 Check out my open-source contributions to Bitcoin [here](https://siv2r.notion.site/Bitcoin-Open-Source-siv2r-feaf8fc401fe4ff38e3d42000fd05e35).
 - 💬 Want to chat about Bitcoin, cryptography, or open-source in general?
 Don't hesitate to reach out!

 ### Connect with me